learn-co-curriculum/phase-3-active-record-migrations/README.md

 ### Running Migrations

-The simplest way to run our migrations is with ActiveRecord's through a raketask that we're given through the activerecord gem.
+The simplest way to run our migrations through a raketask that we're given through the activerecord gem.
 How do we access these?

 Run `rake -T` to see the list of commands we have.